apache/causeway-site/content/tutorials/apacheconeu-2014.md

 ## Usability: Defaults

+Quick detour: often we want to set up defaults to go with choices.
+A sensible default can really improve the usability of the app.

 * Add [defaults](http://isis.apache.org/how-tos/how-to-03-050-How-to-specify-default-values-for-an-action-parameter.html) for action parameters

 ## Collections

+Returning back to references, Isis also supports vector (multi-valued) references to another object instances... in other words collections.
+We sometimes called these "parented" collections (to distinguish from a "standalone" collection as returned from an action)

 * Ensure that all domain classes implement `java.lang.Comparable`
   * use the [ObjectContracts](http://isis.apache.org/reference/Utility.html) utility class to help implement `Comparable` (also `equals()`, `hashCode()`, `toString()`)